shriyanyamali/JurisMercatus/README.md

 Contributions are welcome.
 Please read the [contribution guidelines](CONTRIBUTING.md) first.

-## Terms & Conditions

-JurisMercatus is available free of charge for everyone.
-However, if you use anything that is property of JurisMercatus or derived from this repositories or its constituent repositories, including but not limited to its code, images, color schemes, data, concept, and the name JurisMercatus, you must provide proper attribution.
-Failure to include proper attribution may be considered a violation of the license terms.

-View the full Terms & Conditions at [jurismercatus.vercel.app/terms](https://jurismercatus.vercel.app/terms).

 ## License

 The code in this repository is licensed under the AGPL-3.0 License.